 A third takeaway is that it is important for a petitioner in a post-issuance review proceeding (PGR, inter partes review, or covered business method) to not rely on a fact witness as an expert without properly qualifying that witness as an expert when filing the petition.
-Otherwise, and even if the witness is later proven to be an expert, the witness will not be treated as an expert.
-While an expert may testify on certain topics, such as prior art teachings and the level of ordinary skill in the art, a lay witness may not do so.
-The PTAB will not allow a petitioner's reply to retroactively qualify a fact witness as an expert, because doing so would deprive the patent owner of the opportunity to consider and respond to the witness's prior testimony in a capacity as an expert.
+Otherwise, the witness will not be treated as an expert.
+While an expert may testify on certain topics, such as prior art teachings of the level of ordinary skill in the art, a lay witness may not do so.
+The PTAB will not allow a petitioner to retroactively qualify a fact witness as an expert at the time of the petitioner's reply because doing so would deprive the patent owner the opportunity to consider and respond to the witness's prior testimony in that capacity.

 The challenged patent, U.S. 8,859,623 (the '623 patent), discloses a way to maintain high purity pupil dilation compositions.
-The patent application was filed in late 2013, and thus the patent is an America Invents Act patent (i.e., an effective filing date on or after March 16, 2013).
-As an AIA patent, the '623 patent was subject to a petition for a PGR.
-The petitioner asserted that the claims of the '623 patent were obvious under 35 U.S.C. § 102(a)(1).
-Specifically, the petition presented two lots of petitioner's product with purity test data and asserted that they rendered obvious the claimed purity limitations and were publically available before the '623 patent application.
+The patent application was filed on November 14, 2013, and thus the '623 patent is an America Invents Act patent (i.e., an effective filing date on or after March 16, 2013).
+As an AIA patent, the '623 patent was subject to a petition for a PGR filed within nine months of the patent grant on October 14, 2014.
+The petitioner filed the PGR petition on May 11, 2015, and asserted that the claims of the '623 patent were obvious under 35 U.S.C. § 102(a)(1).
+Specifically, the petition presented two lots of petitioner's product and asserted that it rendered obvious the claimed purity limitations and was publically available before the '623 patent application.
 The patent owner did not dispute that these lots qualified as prior art, and the PTAB instituted the PGR after finding that the petitioner had demonstrated in its petition that it was "more likely than not" that at least one challenged claim was unpatentable.

-On final written decision, however, the PTAB held that the petitioner had not proven obviousness by a preponderance of the evidence.
+On final written decision, however, based on the full record including the patent owner's response to the petition, and the petitioner's reply, the PTAB held that the petitioner had not proven obviousness by a preponderance of the evidence.
 The PTAB held that the petitioner's declarant (its president) was a fact witness, and that the petitioner did not timely qualify him as an expert.
-In his original declaration presented in the petition, he testified "based on [his] personal knowledge of the facts."
-Nowhere in that declaration, however, did he explain his "knowledge, skill, experience, training, or education" that would provide basis for qualification as an expert.
-Thus, the PTAB found it appropriate to consider him a fact witness, and not an expert.
-A later declaration filed with the petitioner's reply was accompanied by his curriculum vitae, and detailed his experience in the pharmaceutical industry.
-However, the PTAB effectively deemed this later declaration as too little, too late to qualify him as an expert in the PGR proceeding.
+In his declaration in support of the petition, he testified "based on [his] personal knowledge of the facts stated [t]herein."
+Nowhere in that declaration, however, did he explain his "knowledge, skill, experience, training, or education" that would provide the basis for his qualification as an expert.
+Thus, the PTAB found it appropriate to consider him as a fact witness in the proceeding, and not as an expert.
+His later declaration filed with the petitioner's reply, accompanied by his curriculum vitae, and detailing his experience in the pharmaceutical industry was too little, too late to qualify him as an expert in this PGR proceeding.